Dates, Deadlines and FAQ

 - My FAFSA was selected for verification.
 What is my next step?The Department of Education randomly selects about one out of three FAFSAs for this process.
 You need to go to InsideCBU > Financial Aid > Student Forms to create an account and complete ALL necessary documentation.
 Instructions are included within the Verify My FAFSA webpage.

 - I am a veteran.
-How do I apply for VA benefits?You need to contact Jay Villasenor, our VA representative in the Office of Student Success.
-He will be able to help you coordinate your benefits.
+How do I apply for VA benefits?You need to contact Jay Villasenor at 951-552-8522.
+He will be able to help you coordinate your VA benefits.

 - What if I have been offered a scholarship or other aid that is not listed on my award

 letter?Contact the Financial Aid Office for assistance at firstname.lastname@example.org or call (951) 343-4236.

 - If my financial aid does not cover all of my charges, how do I “fill the gap”?

 We highly encourage you to apply for scholarships from outside organizations.
 Ask your high school counselors or the CBU Financial Aid Office for websites to help your search.

 CBU offers a payment plan.
 You may sign up on the Student Accounts tab on InsideCBU and click on “Go to CASHNet.”

 Your parents can apply for a Parent PLUS Loan to cover your remaining costs of education.
 This is credit-based loan offered by the Department of Education for parents of dependent undergraduate students.
 The interest rate is fixed at 7.595%.
 Find the application online at www.studentaid.gov.